levand/prolin/README.md

 #### Polynomials

 An instance of `prolin.protocols.LinearPolynomial` represents a linear polynomial.
-LinearPolynomials are a building blocks of linear programming.
+LinearPolynomials are a key building block of linear programming.

 ```clojure